rashid2608/web_crawler/README.md

 # Web Crawler

-This project implements a simple web crawler service with a server and client component.
+This project implements a simple web crawler service with server and client components.
 The server receives requests from a client to crawl a URL and sends the sitemap back to the client.
 The crawler is limited to one domain and builds a sitemap showing the links between pages.

 ## Features